Board Of Directors

 Dr. Carr completed medical school at Cornell Medical University Medical College and residency at the Massachusetts General Hospital.
 Prior to starting her fellowship at the University of Pennsylvania, she worked as an Internist at Ferguson Medical Group in Missouri.
 Dr. Carr has held faculty positions at the University of Missouri, University of Pennsylvania and University of Washington.

-Prior to joining Anthem, Inc., Dr. Gray was an Associate Professor of Medicine at The Ohio State University where he served in multiple roles including: Director of Community Engagement and Equity in Digestive Health within the Division of Gastroenterology, Hepatology and Nutrition, Medical Director of Healthy Communities for The Ohio State University Wexner Medical Center, and Deputy Director of the Center for Cancer Health Equity at The Ohio State University Comprehensive Cancer Center.
-His work leveraged meaningful partnerships across public and private sectors in Ohio and nationally to reduce health disparities and the drivers of health among diverse populations.
-This was exemplified, in part, in his founding of the Provider and Community Engagement Program for Health Equity in Colorectal Cancer Prevention, co-leading Ohio State’s health equity response to COVID-19, and co-designing the health enterprise’s anti-racism action plan.
+Prior to joining Elevance Health, Dr. Gray was an associate professor of medicine at The Ohio State University, where he served as a practicing gastroenterologist and medical director of healthy communities for The Ohio State University Wexner Medical Center, as well as deputy director of the Center for Cancer Health Equity at The Ohio State University Comprehensive Cancer Center.
+His work leveraged meaningful partnerships across public and private sectors in Ohio and nationally to reduce health inequities and address health-related social needs among diverse populations.

-Dr. Gray is a native of Baltimore, Maryland and graduate of Morehouse College and Howard University College of Medicine.
-He completed his residency at Duke University Medical Center and Gastroenterology fellowship at Washington University.
-He subsequently earned a Master’s in Public Health at the Harvard T.H.
+Dr. Gray is a native of Baltimore, Maryland, and graduate of Morehouse College and Howard University College of Medicine.
+He completed his residency at Duke University Medical Center and gastroenterology fellowship at Washington University, subsequently earning a master’s degree in public health at the Harvard T.H.
 Chan School of Public Health as a Commonwealth Fund Fellow.

 Dr. Guillaume is an Assistant Professor of Medicine in the Division of Gastroenterology at Stony Brook University Hospital (SBUH).
 Her clinical expertise is in the management of functional and motility disorders.
 She is the Director of the Gastrointestinal Motility Center at SBUH, which specializes in the comprehensive evaluation of luminal motility disorders.
 Under the leadership of Dr. Guillaume, the motility center provides the latest in innovation and technology to diagnose and treat the entire spectrum of motility disorders.